- A-6 Redstone missile engine at the Udvar-Hazy Center

 - S-3D rocket engine at the National Museum of the U.S. Air Force

-- A cut-away S-3D turbopump turbine at the U.S. Space and Rocket Center.
+- A cut-away S-3D turbopump turbine at the U.S. Space & Rocket Center.
 Strictly speaking, it's from a Mark 3 turbopump, which used both on the S-3D and the H-1

 - SA-D (Block I Saturn I Dynamic Test Vehicle) at the Marshall Space Flight Center